 Cleveland Clinic Children’s offers an array of specialized psychological services for children, adolescents and their families.
 Consultation may be helpful for children who are having difficulty adjusting to hospitalization or illness, or where psychological, behavioral, or emotional factors may play a part in a child’s illness or actions.
-Our behavioral specialists practice at Cleveland Clinic Children’s Hospital for Rehabilitation and at convenient community locations.
+Our behavioral therapists practice at Cleveland Clinic Children’s Hospital for Rehabilitation and at convenient community locations.

 What We Treat

 Pediatric patients benefit from our multidisciplinary approach, where pediatric psychologists often consult other pediatric specialty clinics and departments, such as:

 - Infectious disease